gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This [nasty cache-expiry bug](https://github.com/gradle/gradle/issues/3019) has now been fixed.
 Users can trust that Gradle will return the most up-to-date `SNAPSHOT` or version available as long as the [dependency cache expiry is set](userguide/troubleshooting_dependency_resolution.html#sec:controlling_dependency_caching_programmatically) correctly.

+### Gradle Kotlin DSL upgraded to v0.15.6

+See the [Gradle Kotlin DSL v0.15.6](https://github.com/gradle/kotlin-dsl/releases/tag/v0.15.6) release notes for more information.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.